alejandrods/Social-Distance-Using-TensorFlow-API-Object/README.md

 # Social Distance Using TensorFlow Object Detection API
-We are going to use the Tensorflow Object Detection API to detect persons and calculate the distance between them.
+We are going to use the Tensorflow Object Detection API to detect pedestrians and calculate the distance between them.
 I have used the `SSD with Mobilenet` model and I created some functions to improve the visualization of our predictions.

 ### Table of Contents